Skip to main content

 Indian Whisky

-India is one of the largest producers of whisky in the world.
-Indian whisky is typically a blend of molasses-based spirits and grain whisky.
+India is one of the world's largest whisky producers.
+The local style is usually a blend of molasses-based spirit and grain whisky.

 spirit40-48%